tao-l/CS262_chatroom/README.md

 (To end the server or the client, press `control + c`.)

 ## gRPC
 The above demonstration is for the socket implementation.
-To test the gRPC implementation, first ensure that you have installed the gRPC python packages; if you haven't, install it by command
+To test the gRPC implementation, first ensure that you have installed the gRPC python package; if you haven't, install it by command
 ```console
 $ python3 -m pip install --upgrade pip
 $ python3 -m pip install grpcio